akuphal/akuphal/README.md

 Data Science - DS

 These files are a mix of projects that I've done in school and in my free time.
-They range in complexity from basic data analysis to using machine learning to build models The notebooks are fairly well commented and titled appropriately so feel free to explore those projects as they should be fairly self-explanatory.
+They range in complexity from basic data analysis to using machine learning to build models.
+The notebooks are fairly well commented and titled appropriately so feel free to explore those projects as they should be fairly self-explanatory.

 <!--